Fangkoukou/Parameterized-PINN-toolkit/pdes/ACCH/README.md

 It is assumed you have already followed the installation instructions in the main `README.md` file and have activated the `jax-pinn-env` Conda environment.

-1.  **(Optional) Generate Your Own Data:** If you wish to create a new reference dataset, run the cells in `generate_data.ipynb`.
-This can be computationally intensive.
-Pre-generated data may be provided separately.
+1.  ** (Required) Generate Your Own Data:** Please run the cells in `generate_data.ipynb` to generate the data for validation.
+Otherwise disable the validation option to avoid any potenital errors.
+The robustness will be improved in the future.

 2.  **Train the Model:** Open and run the cells in `train.ipynb` from top to bottom.
 This will train a new PINN model and save the results (model weights and loss history) into the `pdes/ACCH/models/` directory.

-3.  **Analyze the Results:** Once training is complete, run the cells in `validation.ipynb` to see a detailed performance analysis of the model you just trained.
+3.  **Analyze the Results:** Once training is complete, run the cells in `validation.ipynb` to see a detailed performance analysis of the model you just trained, some sample plots are stored inside plots.